mjfrigaard/sharing-your-work/manuscript/chapter3.md

-# Keeping track changes to your work
+# Keeping track of changes to your work

 In the previous section, we covered R and RStudio, the command line, Shells, and the Terminal.
 If you're unfamiliar with these topics, please start there.
 This section will cover tracking changes, plain text files, version control with Git in RStudio.

 ## Tracing your steps

 'Showing your' work also means showing how your work has changed over time.
 In the example project, the `doc` folder contains a file titled, `2012-10-62-ican-manuscript-revision-v02.docx`.

 The .docx is an earlier version of the manuscript, and there are some suggested changes to the results section below.

 The good thing about using tracked changes in .docx files is that we can see 1) what the differences are, 2) who suggested them, 3) the time/date of the proposed change, and 4) any comments about the change.